matomo-org/matomo-sdk-android/README.md

 The tracker by default will dispatch any pending events every 120 seconds.

-If 0 is used, any event will be dispatch immediatly.
+If 0 is used, any event will be dispatched immediatly.

 If a negative value is used the dispatch timer will never run, a manual dispatch must be used: